M2KDevelopments/audio-convertor/README.md

 Cross-Format Support: Convert from WAV, AAC, OGG, FLAC, and more.

-## 🛠 Prerequisites
-Before running this project, ensure you have the following installed:

-Node.js (or your specific language runtime, e.g., Python/Go)

-FFmpeg: The core engine for conversion.

-macOS: brew install ffmpeg

-Ubuntu/Debian: sudo apt install ffmpeg

-Windows: Download from ffmpeg.org and add to your PATH.

 ## 📦 Installation
 Clone the repository and install the dependencies: